wvwwvwwv/scalable-concurrent-containers/README.md

 ### Entry lifetime

 `TreeIndex` does not drop removed entries immediately.
-Instead, they are dropped when the leaf node is cleared or split, and this makes `TreeIndex` a sub-optimal choice if the workload is write-heavy.
+Instead, they are dropped when the leaf node is cleared or split, making `TreeIndex` a suboptimal choice if the workload is write-heavy.

 ### Examples